dgladyshev/message-gateway/README.md

 ##purpose

 The main purpose of this application is to provide unified and simple interface for sending messages via any channel (sms, emails, etc...) and to store this messages in some queue.
-It is quite usefull then you have many services and you don't won't to teach each of them to work with your sms, email and other clients.
+It is quite usefull then you have many services and you don't wan't to teach each of them to work with your sms, email and other clients.

 ##how to run
 Just run MessageGatewayApplication class and Spring Boot will start application server automatically.